 Please provide evidence to explain why this group may be particularly affected.

 No anticipated differential impact.
-By improving the security and lighting to the blocks this will support and safeguard all residents living in the block regardless of age and where necessary adaptions will be made.
+By replacing the flat front entrance doors this will support all residents living in the block by improving the safety of their home, regardless of age and where necessary adaptions will be made.